Ceelog/phpdoc-zh/src/ref/gmp.md

 `base`
 The base.

-The base may vary from 2 to 36.
-If base is 0 (default value), the actual base is determined from the leading characters: if the first two characters are *0x* or *0X*, hexadecimal is assumed, otherwise if the first character is "0", octal is assumed, otherwise decimal is assumed.
+The base may vary from 2 to 62.
+If base is 0 (default value), the actual base is determined from the leading characters: if the first two characters are *0x* or *0X*, hexadecimal is assumed, if the first two characters are *0b* or *0B*, binary is assumed, otherwise if the first character is *0*, octal is assumed, otherwise decimal is assumed.
+For bases up to 36, case is ignored; upper-case and lower-case letters have the same value.
+For bases 37 to 62, upper-case letter represent the usual 10 to 35 while lower-case letter represent 36 to 61.

 ### 返回值